adityassrana/old_blog_template/_posts/2020-01-29-PyTorch-Tips.md

 5. the transforms.ToTensor() or TF.to_tensor(functional version of the same command) separates the PIL Image into 3 channels (R,G,B), converts it to the range (0,1).
 You can multiply by 255 to get the range (0,255.

-6. Using transforms.Normalize(mean=[_ ,_ ,_ ],std = [_ ,_ ,_ ]) subtracts the mean and divides by the sandard deviation.
-It is **important** to apply the specified mean and std when using a **pre-trained model.** This will normalize the image in the range [-1,1].
-To get the orinal image back just use
+6. Using transforms.Normalize(mean=[_ ,_ ,_ ],std = [_ ,_ ,_ ]) subtracts the mean and divides by the standard deviation.
+It is **important** to apply the specified mean and std when using a **pre-trained model**.
+This will normalize the image in the range [-1,1].
+To get the original image back use

     ````python
     image = ((image * std) + mean)
     ````

-    For example, when using a model trained on ImageNet it is common to apply the tranformation
+    For example, when using a model trained on ImageNet it is common to apply the transformation

     ````python
     transforms.Normalize(mean=[0.485, 0.456, 0.406],
                          std=[0.229, 0.224, 0.225])
     ````
-    For image tensors with values in [0, 1] this transformation will standardize it, so that the mean of the data should be ~0 and the std ~1.
-This is also known as standard score or z-score in the literature, and usually helps your training.
+    For image tensors with values in [0, 1] this transformation will standardize it so that the mean of the data should be ~0 and the std ~1.
+This is also known as a standard score or z-score in the literature and usually helps in training.

-7. Data Augmentation happens when
+7. Data Augmentation happens at the step below.
+At this point __getitem__ method in the Dataset Class is called, and the transformations are applied.

     ````python
     for data in train_loader():
     ````
-    __ getitem method__ is called and that is when the transformations are applied.

-8. torchvision.transforms vs torchvision.transforms.functional
+8. torchvision.transforms vs torchvision.transforms.functional.

-    The functional API is stateless, i.e. you can use the functions directly passing all necessary arguments.
+    The functional API is statelessand you can directly pass all the necessary arguments.

-    On the other side torchvision.transforms are mostly classes which have some default parameters or which store the parameters you’ve provided.
+    Whereas torchvision.transforms are classes, initialized with some default parameters unless specified.

-    For example using Normalize, you could define the class and use it with the passed parameters.
-Using the functional approach, you would have to pass the parameters every time:
+    ````python
+    # Class-based.
+Define once and use multiple times
     transform = transforms.Normalize(mean=(0.5, 0.5, 0.5), std=(0.5, 0.5, 0.5))
     data = transform(data)

-    ````python
-    # Functional
+    # Functional.
+Pass parameters each time
     data = TF.normalize(data, mean=(0.5, 0.5, 0.5), std=(0.5, 0.5, 0.5))
     ````

-    You can use the functional API to transform your data and target with the same random values, e.g. for random cropping:
+9. The functional API is very useful when transforming your data and target with the same random values, e.g. random cropping:

     ````python
     i, j, h, w = transforms.RandomCrop.get_params(image, output_size=(512, 512))
     image = TF.crop(image, i, j, h, w)
     mask = TF.crop(mask, i, j, h, w)

     ````
-9. Functional API also allows us to perform identical transform on both image and target
+    Functional API also allows us to perform identical transform on both image and target
     ````python
     def transform(self, image, mask):
         # Resize
         resize = transforms.Resize(size=(520, 520))